anna-is-cute/paste/api.md

     "id": "abcdef1234",
     // remove the file's name (will turn into "pastefile#") "name": null
+    // set the highlight language to rust "highlight_language": "rust"
     // content is not modified, since no content field was included },
   {